Personalist Labor Revolutionary Party: Activities

 After 1954, the existence of the party was recognized but its activities have been hidden from public view.
 In 1955, Nhu practiced the governmentized policy which aimed at placing 70% members of the party to important positions in the government.
 On 6 July 1955, Nhu established an Office for social and political studies led by Trần Kim Tuyến, the general Secretary of the party, and a Special Force led by Lê Quang Tung.
 On 2 October 1955, Nhu established the National Revolutionary Movement (Vietnamese: Phong trào cách mạng quốc gia) including party members and nominated Trần Chánh Thành, Minister of Information, as its president.
 The organization includes members above 21 years old from different parties and religions.
 This organization played an important role in drawing up and carrying on policies of South Vietnam, helped Diệm to win in the elections in 1955 and 1959 and the presidential election in 1961.
 The Party's activities were represented through those organizations.

 On 26 October 1955, Diệm declared the establishment of the Republic of Vietnam.
 On 29 October 1955, Diệm promulgated the decree 4-TPP to establish the first government, which embraced most of the Can Lao party's members in key positions.
 The party had 112/123 positions in the National Assembly.
 In 1956, Diệm and Nhu established the Personalism Training Center in Vĩnh Long Province, administrated by the bishop Ngô Đình Thục, to train the key personnel for propagandizing Personalism in South Vietnam.
 The administrative and teaching staff included Catholic priests and followers.
 On 31 December 1957, Diệm forced the administrative and military personnel in the government to join the training on Personalism.
 From 1956–1963, the Center trained about 25,000 personnel for the government.

 In 1958, the party established its youth wing, the "Revolutionary Youth", led by Nhu, that obtained a strong influence in the rural areas.
 Also, the membership increased: from 10,000 members in 1955 to 1,500,000.
 In 1962, there were 1,386,757 members active in the party.
 In 1961, the party formed a women's wing, the "Women Solidarity Movement", led by First Lady Madame Nhu.
 The organization formed also military training for women, and organized charity initiatives, like blood donation, distribution of medicines to the village and visits to soldiers on the frontline.

 During the military coup in November 1963, Diệm and Nhu were assassinated and the party was subsequently banned and dissolved.
-The party was later rebuilt as in 1965.
+The party was later rebuilt as Personalist Revolutionary Party of Vietnam in 1965.